LocalGovDigital/pipeline/readme.md

 It's heavily based on [Roadkill](http://www.roadkillwiki.net/) and the installation instructions are the same, as below.

+If you're doing a local install **please use SQLite for your database** as Pipeline only supports this at the moment.

 ### Pre-requisites

 To setup Roadkill on a developer machine, you will need: